 - Price: $399

-The height comes from Sea to Summit’s Tension Ridge pole system, two center ridge poles that slope upwards instead of downwards.
+The height comes from Sea to Summit’s Tension Ridge pole system, two centre ridge poles that slope upwards instead of downwards.
 This creates valuable headspace and sends everything vertically to improve airflow, making the tent fare well against humidity.

 The ridge is a work in progress, and we have noticed water tends to pool up in the curved end section of the poles, potentially leaking through your vents.
 This, plus the extra height, makes us cautious about taking the Alto out into severe storms.
-As we said earlier, if you expect severe weather then consider a specialised waterproof tent rather than an ultralight one.
+As we said earlier if you expect severe weather then consider a specialised waterproof tent rather than an ultralight one.

 Although you can’t fit three people in the tent, the stuff sacks break down into three different parts to make it easy to share the load, and each bag clips in to serve as pockets once you’ve set up camp.